Healthy Homes Assessment Camberley

 Camberley Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement to all Camberley and New Zealand rental houses where it is reasonably practicable to put in.
+• Underfloor and ceiling insulation is a requirement in all Camberley and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords have to keep records of their the conformance to any Healthy Homes Standard that apply or will be applicable during the tenure of their rental properties.
+• Property managers and landlords must keep records to demonstrate conformance with all Healthy Homes Standard that apply or will be applicable during the tenure of an apartment rental.

-• Property managers and private landlords should make sure that their rental properties are in compliance to the Healthy Homes Standard within 90 days of a renewal, new or a change in tenant.
+• Property managers and private landlords have to ensure their rental properties conform according to Healthy Homes Standard within 90 days of a newly renewed, extended or changed lease.

-• All boarding households (except Kainga Ora and registered Community Housing Provider for boarding home tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.
+• All the boarding houses (except Kainga Ora and Community Housing Providers with registered Boarding house tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.

 From July 1st 2023

-• All households rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All houses that are rented out through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes